adgrant93/InsanityScraper/README.md

 # InsanityScraper
-Scraper to download all the MsInsanity Wallpapers.
+Scraper to download photos from vk.com.

+(Originally designed for all the MsInsanity Wallpapers)

 -----
 MsInsanity: